sweenig/docker-ansible-playbook/ansible_lab/README.md

 To launch the target servers, simply navigate to the `ansible_lab` folder and execute `docker-compose up -d`

+If you have issues running `docker-compose` replace the - with a space like this: `docker compose up -d`

 ## Ansible Playbook Runner

 You can choose to build this container locally since its Dockerfile is included in this repo, or you can just `docker pull sweenig/ansible-docker`.
 If you choose to build it locally, run the following from the `ansible_lab` folder: